By Barbara @ Follow Your Own Rhythm

 Here’s a very simple example.
 Your cat throws up all over the carpet and you get angry at him.
 You’re angry because now you have to clean up this mess and it’s extremely inconvenient.
 (Notice how it’s all about you so far).

-HOWEVER, if you can see that your cat threw up on the floor not to hurt or inconvenience you, but because their stomach was hurting and had to let it out, then you’d immediately have empathy for what they’re going through and forgive them instantly.
+HOWEVER, if you can see that your cat threw up on the floor not to hurt or inconvenience you, but because his stomach was hurting and had to let it out, then you’d immediately have empathy for what he’s going through and forgive him instantly.
 Suddenly, you’re not focused so much on having to scrub the carpet, you’re focused on how you can relieve your cat’s pain.
 A simple shift in perspective changes everything.

 You can come up with your own script or use the one below.
 Depending on the level of trauma, you can replace the word “hurt” with “inconvenienced” or “affected.”